/ delegates · admitted manifold

 Scope session

-A design document names what the delegate does, what it refuses, what its admission battery looks like, and what's explicitly deferred to later versions.
+A design document names what the delegate does, what it refuses, what its qualification looks like, and what's explicitly deferred to later versions.

 Phase 2